ACHRI Trainee Association

 Communications Director

-Shefali is a second-year PhD Candidate in Dr. Signe Bray’s lab.
+Shefali is a PhD Candidate in Dr. Signe Bray’s lab.
 Combining her experience as an engineer with computational neuroscience methodologies, her research is focused on mapping the unique aspects of functional brain networks in adults and children.

 Dr. Zahra Clayborne